yysun/apprun/docs/06-view-patterns.md

 ### Function Calls

-We can also use the capitalized JSX tag to call JavaScript functions with capitalized the function names.
+We can also use the capitalized JSX tag to call JavaScript functions with capitalized function names.
 The functions are also known as the Pure Function Component.

 E.g., To render the todo item list, You can call the Todo function in an array.map function.